 So does acupuncture work?
 The simple answer is yes.
 Some would say that it is the placebo effect but research has shown that during treatment areas of the brain that sense pain are actively shut down and the effect of needling results in the release of endorphins which have an analgesic effect and alters serotonin levels which are the body’s natural feel good chemicals affecting mood, the body’s sleep-wake cycle and internal clock.
 I know, from the many patients I see in clinic, that they come not because mainstream medicine does not work but because they are fed up of having to take powerful medicines which often have side-affects which require additional medication to rectify and so it goes on – a downward spiral into a pharmacological soup.

-rain barrel hook up What can you expect when having a session of acupuncture?
+What can you expect when having a session of acupuncture?

 When you attend for the first time a thorough medical history will be taken along with noting the main condition for which you are seeking treatment.
 This will normally take about 30 minutes.
 I will have a look at your tongue and take your pulse at both wrists.
 Tongue and pulse are the two main diagnostic tools in TCM and tell the practitioner a lot about your constitution.
 I would ask that you do not brush your tongue (if you are so given to doing) before attending though by all means do brush your teeth!